Kangaroo grass

 It is most probable that the lush green pastures under large stands of timber commented on by early explorers was kangaroo grass.
 Lack of fire and overgrazing has caused it to disappear from pastures, especially in the southern states.

-Kangaroo grass is a common species on all soil types and is one of the most widely distributed grassland and woodland species in Australia.
-It is a warm season grass that has its main growth in summer and is generally dormant in winter.
-In the Northern Territory it is found predominantly on fertile red soils in the northern regions.
+Kangaroo grass thrives on all soil types and ranks among the most widely distributed grassland and woodland species in Australia.
+As a warm-season grass, it grows actively during summer and becomes mostly dormant in winter.
+In the Northern Territory, it predominantly flourishes on fertile red soils in the northern regions.
 It is fire tolerant and responds well to regular burning and spelling.
 It responds quickly to the first rain of the season growing an upright green leaf from the crown of the plant.

 Kangaroo grass and grazing